How to Assemble Modular Office Cubicles

 What You’ll Need*

 – Straight panel connectors

 – Four-way or star-shaped connectors

 – A friend

 *Supplies might vary depending on the type of cubicles you purchase.

-- To create a T-shaped partition, place the end of one panel to the side of one wall of panels.
-Put the T-shaped (or three-way) connectors into the grooves at the tops and bottoms of the panels, snapping them into place.
+4. To create a T-shaped partition, place the end of one panel to the side of one wall of panels.
+Put the T-shaped (or three-way) connectors into the grooves at the tops and bottoms of the panels, sliding them into place.

 Common Challenges When Assembling Modular Office Cubicles